algolia/instantsearch/docgen/src/guide/Server-side_rendering.md

 ## Three steps custom implementation

-We provide a new API entry, `createIntantSearch`, available under `'react-instantsearch/server'`.
+We provide a new API entry, `createInstantSearch`, available under `'react-instantsearch/server'`.

-When called, `createIntantSearch` returns:
+When called, `createInstantSearch` returns:

 * A dedicated [`<InstantSearch>`](widgets/InstantSearch.html) component accepting a `resultsState` prop containing the Algolia results.
 * A `findResultsState` function to retrieve a `resultsState`.